-- 1907 In December 2018, the King County regional affordable housing task force found that the region - 1908 needs an additional 44,000 homes affordable for very low- and extremely low-income - 1909 households over the next five years. - 1910 Additional funding is required to address the urgent need for affordable housing in King County. - 1911 In November 2015, King County declared a state of emergency to address the homelessness - 1912 crisis - 1913 Approximately 4,500 households receiving homeless services in King County are experiencing - 1914 chronic homelessness. - 1915 Studies show that people experiencing chronic homelessness experience more negative physical - 1916 health, lower behavioral health outcomes and victimization. - 1917 Studies show the costs of permanent supportive housing for these households is far less than the - 1918 crisis system costs from these households experiencing homelessness. - 1919 One-room settings, in particular permanent affordable housing with supportive services, are - 1920 proven to improve health outcomes and housing stability and reduce crisis system use. - 1921 As of September 14, 2020, nearly 200,000 Americans had died from COVID-19. - 1922 Persons living in congregate shelters are particularly vulnerable to rapid spread of airborne - disease like COVID-19 because persons living in congregate shelters are disproportionately - 1924 persons of color, are older than average and experience higher rates of underlying health - 1925 conditions and are by definition without a safe place in which to observe social distancing and - 1926 best practices of hygiene. - 1927 The Regional Action Framework identified a need for 6,500 additional units of supportive housing - 1928 for people experiencing chronic homelessness. - 1929 In 2019, only 38 percent of adult Medicaid enrollees with an identified need for substance use - 1930 disorder treatment in King County and statewide received treatment, and only half of those - 1931 needing mental health treatment received treatment. - 1932 To combat the intersecting crises of COVID-19, chronic homelessness, housing affordability and - behavioral health disorder, there is need for a robust approach that provides more stable - affordable housing for those experiencing chronic homelessness and at risk of chronic - 1935 homelessness, and that increases access to behavioral health treatment and housing-stability - 1936 services for those households. - 1937 In the 2020 Regular Session, the Washington state Legislature approved, and the Governor - 1938 signed, Substitute House Bill 1590, which became Chapter 222, Laws of Washington 2020 ("the - 1939 Act"). - 1940 The Act authorizes the governing body of a county to impose a local sales and use tax for - affordable housing, housing-related services, operations and maintenance costs of affordable - housing and facilities where housing-related programs are provided, behavioral health-related - 1943 facilities, newly constructed evaluation and treatment centers and operation, delivery or - 1944 evaluation of behavioral health treatment programs and services.
+- 1909 Approximately 4,500 households receiving homeless services in King County are experiencing chronic homelessness. - 1911 Studies show that people experiencing chronic homelessness experience more negative physical - health, lower behavioral health outcomes and victimization. - 1913 Studies show the costs of permanent supportive housing for these households is far less than the - crisis system costs from these households experiencing homelessness. - One-room settings, in particular permanent affordable housing with supportive services, are - 1916 proven to improve health outcomes and housing stability and reduce crisis system use. - 1917 As of September 14, 2020, nearly 200,000 Americans had died from COVID-19. - 1918 Persons living in congregate shelters are particularly vulnerable to rapid spread of airborne - disease like COVID-19 because persons living in congregate shelters are disproportionately - 1920 persons of color, are older than average and experience higher rates of underlying health - 1921 conditions and are by definition without a safe place in which to observe social distancing and - best practices of hygiene. - 1923 The Regional Action Framework identified a need for 6,500 additional units of supportive housing - 1924 for people experiencing chronic homelessness. - 1925 In 2019, only 38 percent of adult Medicaid enrollees with an identified need for substance use - disorder treatment in King County and statewide received treatment, and only half of those - 1927 needing mental health treatment received treatment. - 1928 To combat the intersecting crises of COVID-19, chronic homelessness, housing affordability and - behavioral health disorder, there is need for a robust approach that provides more stable - 1930 affordable housing for those experiencing chronic homelessness and at risk of chronic - 1931 homelessness, and that increases access to behavioral health treatment and housing-stability - 1932 services for those households. - 1933 In the 2020 Regular Session, the Washington state Legislature approved, and the Governor - 1934 signed, Substitute House Bill 1590, which became Chapter 222, Laws of Washington 2020 ("the - 1935 Act"). - 1936 The Act authorizes the governing body of a county to impose a local sales and use tax for - affordable housing, housing-related services, operations and maintenance costs of affordable - 1938 housing and facilities where housing-related programs are provided, behavioral health-related - 1939 facilities, newly constructed evaluation and treatment centers and operation, delivery or - evaluation of behavioral health treatment programs and services.